RiddleAndCode/rtd-docs/docs/AML.md

-## AML service by Coinfirm
+# AML service by Coinfirm

-####Summary:
+**Summary**

-* The Digital Asset Management Solution provides clients with a built-in Anti Money Laundering (AML) service powered by Coinfirm.
+* The Token Management Platform provides clients with a built-in Anti Money Laundering (AML) service powered by Coinfirm.
 The client is free to choose another AML provider, but the advantage of Coinfirm is that the API and the service are already built-in and does not require additional implementation on the client’s side.
 If a client decides to use Coinfirm’s AML service, it will require a paid subscription based on Coinfirm’s product pricing.
 * All outgoing and incoming transactions are registered and verified, and any asset with a suspicious origin is flagged for a review.
 * This document describes Coinfirm’s AML integration process.